 But she never said a word again.
 She didn’t have to.

 That same year I was arrested.
 I had broken into an empty shop with some friends; some people were drinking and had caused minor damage to the property.
 The cops came and I was one of the last out the window.
-Since I was incredibly coordinated (ahem) I landed hard on my face and to add insult to injury the arresting officer clasped his fingers in a vise-like grip around my neck and hauled me first to his car then to the station.
+Since I was not incredibly coordinated, I landed hard on my face and to add insult to injury the arresting officer clasped his fingers in a vise-like grip around my neck and hauled me first to his car then to the station.
 Charges were later dropped but my parents faithfully picked me up and I think understood that I hadn’t actually known what I had gotten myself into and didn’t feel the need to scold or shame me.
+I carried this important parenting lesson into my own family.

 I knew their expectations but also that they were always there for me.
 Whether I deserved it or not.